Reinhard Marx: Church reform

 In July 2020, the Vatican's Congregation of the Clergy issued a document on parish reform entitled: "The pastoral conversion of the parish community at the service of the evangelizing mission of the Church".
 Many German bishops criticized this document, including Marx.
 Marx criticized the way that the document was issued from the Vatican without consultation at the local level.
 In Munich Cathedral, on 24 July, he said: "It is a little strange that a document arrives from Rome without ever having been discussed with us.
 Is this the coexistence of the universal Church with the particular Church that they have desired?
 Not really!".
 He then added: "It is not for one person to proclaim something and for others to simply follow, but to listen to each other, to learn together, to absorb the experiences of the local Church—which is missing from the document that has been released these days.
 As if in Germany we had never thought of missionary parishes!".
 However, Marx welcomed Pope Francis' drive for a more synodal church.

-From September 30 to October 2, 2021, Marx and other German bishops attended a plenary assembly for discussing the 'German Synodal Path' in Frankfurt.
+From 30 September to 2 October 2021, Marx and other German bishops attended a plenary assembly for discussing the 'German Synodal Path' in Frankfurt.
 Marx spoke in favour of the text that was passed that discussed power and checks and balances, he said: "I think the text is good because it is realistic and does not say that we want to change canon law but that we can move forward step by step".

 Following the publication of the report on sex abuse in the Munich archdiocese in early 2022, Cardinal Marx spoke out in favour of lifting celibacy rules for priests.
-Speaking to the Sueddeutsche Zeitung newspaper, Marx said that things cannot continue as they are.
+Speaking to the Süddeutsche Zeitung newspaper, Marx said that things cannot continue as they are.
 He also said: "And if some say: without the obligation of celibacy, they will all get married!
 My answer is: so what!
 If they all marry, it would at least be a sign that things are not currently working."